-Bill Gatton College of Pharmacy students can simultaneously pursue a Master of Public Health (MPH) degree from the ETSU College of Public Health while completing the PharmD degree.
-The joint degree program is designed to provide future pharmacists a broad perspective that could help solve health problems on a large scale.
-It is an excellent choice for pharmacists who want to pursue a career in public health leadership at the local, state or national level.

-Students enroll in MPH courses at specified points in the PharmD curriculum (see below for general curriculum structure).
+Bill Gatton College of Pharmacy students can simultaneously pursue an MPH degree from the College of Public Health while completing the PharmD degree.
+The program is designed to provide students a broad perspective that could help solve health problems on a large scale and is an excellent choice for students interested in careers in public health leadership.
+Students enroll in MPH courses at specified points in the PharmD curriculum (general curriculum structure below).
 During the fourth year of the joint degree program, students will devote one full year of study as an MPH student within the College of Public Health before returning for their fifth and final year at the College of Pharmacy.